-- Completed the following improvements under the District's 5-Year Capital Improvements Plan (CIP) during the 2012/2013 fiscal year: - Converted two drainage pumps from oil cooled to water cooled pumps; one at the S-1 pump station and the second at the S-7 pump station. - o Replaced three gear drives at the S-7 pump station. - o Installed a manually operated sluice gate at the S-7 pump station.
+- Completed the following improvements under the District's 5-Year Capital Improvements Plan (CIP) during the 2013/2014 fiscal year: - Converted two drainage pumps from oil cooled to water cooled pumps; one at the S-1 pump station and the second at the S-7 pump station. - o Replaced three gear drives at the S-2 pump station. - o Rebuilt one gear drive at the S-4/S-5 pump station.